danielsdeboer/makeable/README.md

 ## Overview

-This package provides a static constructor interface and a trait that implements the interface.
+This package provides a static constructor interface, and a trait that implements the interface.

 ### Installation